ta0kira/zeolite/README.md

 function's code for each recursive call, which would likely bloat the resulting binary quite a bit more than the `@type`-caching done by Zeolite for the same depth of recursion.

-### `weak` References

-[`weak` references](#optional-and-weak-values) in Zeolite *do not* provide a guarantee that an `empty` reference means that the referenced object is no longer valid.
-(There *is* a guarantee that a non-`empty` reference means that the referenced object *is* still valid.)

-Specifically, there are two scenarios where `present(strong(value)) == false` can occur when `value` still exists:

-1. The last reference to `value` has been removed, but the underlying object is still in the process of being cleaned up.
-Although the object is not safe to use in this state, its resources (e.g., a thread) could still be in use.
-2. If one thread is in the process of dropping the last reference while *two or more* other threads are *concurrently* attempting to lock in a `weak` reference to the same object (using `strong`), one thread could get `empty` back while another gets non-`empty`.
-This is *completely safe* from the perspective of validity of the program's state; however, it means that the return from `strong` *should not* be used as a "flag" indicating the existence of an object.

-The latter limitation is an accepted compromise in the implementation of `weak` references that allows non-`weak` reference sharing (including `optional`) to have substantially faster operations.

 [action-status]: https://github.com/ta0kira/zeolite/actions/workflows/haskell-ci.yml/badge.svg
 [action-zeolite]: https://github.com/ta0kira/zeolite/actions/workflows/haskell-ci.yml